Gazumping is one of the more controversial aspects of the home buying process. Think of it as the pariah of the property market.

 Keep communication open

 As with all property purchases – communication is key.
+This helps make the buying and selling process cheaper, faster and less stressful.

 Unsure how it’s done?
 Here are some top tips: